Find out what changes or updates have been made to all planning applications and their process.

 The Article 4(1) direction removes permitted development rights for this type of development.
 Planning permission is therefore required for such development from 22 September 2014.

-Permitted development rights for all householder developments were altered on 1 October 2008.
+Permitted development rights for all householder developments were altered on 1 October 2008, as the new legislation changes the criteria for permitted development.

-The new legislation changes the criteria for permitted development, i.e. development which does not require planning permission.
-Controls were introduced on paving over of front gardens, with planning permission required for any new area of hardstanding over 5 sq.m, unless the surface allows water to drain away naturally.
+Controls were introduced on paving over front gardens, with planning permission required for any new area of hardstanding over 5 square metres, unless the surface allows water to drain away naturally.

-Under the new legislation, it is now mandatory that all tree work applications be made on a national tree work application form.
+All new applications are required by law to be made on a national tree work application form.

-After 1 October 2008, any application which is not submitted on the national tree work application form, or is incomplete, or fails to include the required documentation, will be invalid.
+Any new application that is not submitted on the national tree work application form, or is incomplete, or fails to include the required documentation, will be invalid.

 If you require assistance, please contact London Borough of Hillingdon Contact Centre on 01895 250230.